-20 Women, Peace and Security glossary resource for JKO WPS training courses.
+&lt;sup>20 Women, Peace and Security glossary resource for JKO WPS training courses.

-21 Department of Defense Board on Diversity and Inclusion Report: Recommendations to Improve Racial and Ethnic Diversity and Inclusion in the U.S. Military (Washington, DC: U.S. Department of Defense, 2020).
-3.
+&lt;sup>21 Department of Defense Board on Diversity and Inclusion Report: Recommendations to Improve Racial and Ethnic Diversity and Inclusion in the U.S. Military (Washington, DC: U.S. Department of Defense, 2020), 3.

-22 Department of Defense Board on Diversity and Inclusion Report, 3.
+&lt;sup>22 Department of Defense Board on Diversity and Inclusion Report, 3.

-23 Women, Peace and Security glossary resource for JKO WPS training courses.
+&lt;sup>23 Women, Peace and Security glossary resource for JKO WPS training courses.

-24 "Sexual Assault Prevention and Response," Defense Intelligence Agency, accessed 2 November 2021.
+&lt;sup>24 "Sexual Assault Prevention and Response," Defense Intelligence Agency, accessed 2 November 2021.

-25 Sexual Harassment Assessment, Appendix F, in Department of Defense Annual Report on Sexual Assault in the Military, Fiscal Year 2019 (Washington DC: U.S. Department of Defense, 2020), 1-2.
+&lt;sup>25 Sexual Harassment Assessment, Appendix F, in Department of Defense Annual Report on Sexual Assault in the Military, Fiscal Year 2019 (Washington DC: U.S. Department of Defense, 2020), 1-2.

-the Joint Force."
-The second is that "women in partner nations meaningfully participate and serve at all ranks and in all occupations in defense and security sectors."
-And third, "partner nation defense and security sectors ensure women and girls are safe and secure and that their human rights are protected, especially during conflict and crisis."26 The relationship between the SFIP and its WPS principles and these two national strategies is clear.
+third, "partner nation defense and security sectors ensure women and girls are safe and secure and that their human rights are protected, especially during conflict and crisis."
+The relationship between the SFIP and its WPS principles and these two national strategies is clear.

-The NSS identifies several priorities under pillar four, "Advance American Influence," that exemplify the nation's fundamental values and are related to WPS; notably, this includes "support the dignity of individuals" and "empower women and youth."27 The same is true for the NDS when it discusses "build[ing] a more lethal force."
+The NSS identifies several priorities under pillar four, "Advance American Influence," that exemplify the nation's fundamental values and are related to WPS; notably, this includes "support the dignity of individuals" and "empower women and youth."
+The same is true for the NDS when it discusses "build[ing] a more lethal force."
 This approach extends beyond the modernization of equipment, force structure and employment, and weapons systems.
-Included here is the people factor, including recruiting and retention, talent management, and professional education for both the military and civilian workforce.28 Cultivating a thriving workforce requires a culture and environment infused in diversity, inclusiveness, trust, respect, and safety.
+Included here is the people factor, including recruiting and retention, talent management, and professional education for both the military and civilian workforce.
+Cultivating a thriving workforce requires a culture and environment infused in diversity, inclusiveness, trust, respect, and safety.